 When Producer Jerome Hellman was casting the lead roles, he came across Dustin Hoffman performing in an Off-Broadway play called Eh?
 Hoffman agreed to play Ratso Rizzo but it took a year for screenwriter Waldo Salt to write the script and another year for Hellman and Director John Schlesinger to raise the funds.
 During that time Hoffman starred in The Graduate and became an overnight star.

 After seeing The Graduate, John Schlesinger felt Hoffman was too clean cut and collegiate to play Ratso.
 Hoffman asked Schlesinger to meet him at a filthy Times Square coffee shop at night.
 Hoffman came in character dressed in a dirty raincoat with slicked back hair and several days stubble.
 Hoffman begged for money, unrecognized by Schlesinger.
 When Hoffman finally revealed himself, Schlesinger agreed that Hoffman would "do quite well."

-Hoffman relished the seedy nature of Ratso Rizzo which was the polar opposite of ultra-preppy Benjamin Braddock from The Graduate.
+Hoffman relished the seedy nature of Ratso Rizzo which was the polar opposite of his ultra-preppy Benjamin Braddock character in The Graduate.
 (Has any actor ever had two greater first roles than Ratso Rizzo and Benjamin Braddock?)
 When casting the role of Joe Buck, the producers initially considered Warren Beatty, Michael Sarrazin, Lee Majors even Elvis Presley.
 They scoured Off-Broadway Theater and eventually found Jon Voight.